entando/entando-docs/vuepress/docs/next/docs/getting-started/multitenancy.md

 Redis is necessary for cache management and high availability, which Entando strongly recommends for a multitenant configuration.
 See **TODO - add tutorial link** to add Redis to your Entando Application.

 Tenants are differentiated by unique domain names.
-To isolate its information and configurations, each tenant is allocated one of the following:
+To isolate its information and configurations, a tenant is allocated one each of the following:

 - A database or schema for independent data storage
 - An Entando Content Delivery Server (CDS) instance to manage static resources external to the Entando App Engine